-The unit''s patients are constantly supervised by our trained personnel coupled with continuous apparatus monitoring.
+The unit's patients are constantly supervised by the trained personnel coupled with continuous apparatus monitoring.

 The patients usually stay in the unit from 24 hours to the time solely defined by the medical staff''s opinion.
 According to the Intensive Care Unit''s rules, the number of patient''s visitors is limited to one.
 Only first-degree relatives are allowed and it is not recommended to take children to the unit.

 To comply with high hygienic conditions required for infection safety, visitors must wash their hands when entering and leaving the Intensive Care Unit.
 During therapeutic procedures, visitors will be asked to leave for the waiting room until the procedure is finished.